eddmann/eddmann.github.io/_posts/2016/2016-03-03-maintaining-invariant-constraints-in-postgresql-using-trigger-functions.md

 ---
 layout: post
 title: 'Maintaining Invariant Constraints in PostgreSQL using Trigger Functions'
-meta: 'Taking advantage of trigger functions to maintain complex invariant constraints in PostgreSQL'
+meta: 'Learn how to maintain complex invariant constraints in PostgreSQL using trigger functions for enhanced data integrity.'
+tags: postgresql sql
 ---

-Recently a feature I was working on required me to alter a unique constraint which existed upon a table column.
+Recently, a feature I was working on required me to alter a unique constraint that existed on a table column.
-The invariant had now been weakened to allow storing of duplicate `email` addresses based on if they share an equivalent `link_id` (excluding NULL).
+The invariant had now been weakened to allow storing of duplicate `email` addresses, provided they shared an equivalent `link_id` (excluding `NULL`).
-Sadly the ease in which I was able to add the general unique constraint had disappear.
+Sadly, the ease with which I had initially added the general unique constraint had disappeared.
-However, I was able to take advantage of insertion/update triggers to again provide me with these invariant reassurances. <!--more-->
+However, I was able to take advantage of insertion/update triggers to regain these invariant reassurances. <!--more-->
-I should note that I'm in favor of having business critical constraints placed within the database layer, even if this seems like a blurring of responsibility between application logic and the data-store.
+I should note that I am in favour of placing business-critical constraints within the database layer, even if this seems like a blurring of responsibility between application logic and the data store.

 ```sql
 CREATE OR REPLACE FUNCTION valid_record_email_address()